-Without loss of generality we can and will consider that $G$ is an irreducible fraction, that is, its nominator $F_1(x,y)$ does not vanish identically on $\ii$ in the case, when $\ii$ is regular, and in case, when $\ii$ is a union of two lines $\La_1$ and $\La_2$, one has $F_1\not\equiv0$ on each $\Lambda_j$.
-In the former case this follows from irreducibility of the conic $\ii$: if $F_1$ vanished on $\ii$ with a certain multiplicity $s$, then we can divide both nominator and denominator in $G$ by $(\mcq(x,y))^s$ and achieve the desired property.
-In the latter case this follows in a similar way from the fact that both lines $\La_1$ and $\La_2$ forming $\ii$ enter the divisor of the function $G$ (the zero-pole divisor) with the same multiplicity.
+Without loss of generality we will consider that $G$ is an irreducible fraction, that is, its nominator $F_1(x,y)$ does not vanish identically on $\ii$ in the case, when $\ii$ is regular, and in case, when $\ii$ is a union of two lines $\La_1$ and $\La_2$, one has $F_1\not\equiv0$ on each $\Lambda_j$.
+In the former case we can do this, by irreducibility of the conic $\ii$: if $F_1$ vanishes on $\ii$ with a certain multiplicity $s$, then we can divide both nominator and denominator in $G$ by $(\mcq(x,y))^s$ and achieve the desired property.
+In the latter case we can do this, by the fact that both lines $\La_1$ and $\La_2$ forming $\ii$ enter the divisor of the function $G$ (the zero-pole divisor) with the same multiplicity.
 Indeed, for every $u\in\gamma\setminus\ii$ the tangent line $T_u\gamma$ intersects both lines $\La_1$ and $\La_2$, and their intersection points with the line $T_u\gamma$ are permuted by its $\ii$-angular symmetry with center $u$, by definition.
 Both intersection points enter the divisor of the function $G|_{T_u\gamma}$ with the same multiplicity, by its invariance under the $\ii$-angular symmetry.
 This implies the above statement on coincidence of multiplicities of the lines $\La_1$ and $\La_2$.

-Recall that no irreducible component of the conic $\ii$ is contained in $\Gamma$, since $G$ has pole along each component in $\ii$ and zero along each component in $\Gamma$.
-We choose the above affine chart $\cc^2_{(x,y)}$ so that the finite intersection $\Gamma\cap\ii$ lies in $\cc^2$, in particular, $G\not\equiv0$ on the infinity line, hence $deg F_1=2n$.
+The above discussion implies that $G$ has pole along each irreducible component of the conic $\ii$.
+Therefore, no component in $\ii$ is contained in $\Gamma$.
+We choose the above affine chart $\cc^2_{(x,y)}$ so that the finite intersection $\Gamma\cap\ii$ lies in $\cc^2$, in particular, $G\not\equiv0$ on the infinity line, hence $\deg F_1=2n$.
 Let $\Delta$ denote the zero divisor of the function $G$.
 Finally, in our assumptions made without loss of generality one has $F_1\not\equiv0$ on every irreducible component of the conic $\ii$,